verhas/javageci/CONFIGURATION.md

 }
 ```

-Note that the name has to be `Config` in order to use the code
-generation support.
-(See more about it later.)
-The class can also be
+Note that the name has to be `Config` in order to use the code generation support (See more about it later).
-non-static and in special cases there is a reason to do that, but unless
-you want it to be non-static make it static.
+The class can also be non-static and in special cases there is a reason to do that, but unless you _want_ it to be non-static make it static.

 > Usually the only thing that you code into this class are the fields.
-> In sone cases you also write setters, which are used instead of direct
-> field assignment when the code handling the configuration is generated
+> In some cases you also write setters, which are used instead of direct field assignment when the code handling the configuration is generated using the config builder.
-> using the config builder.
-There is no strict rule that would forbid to
-> have other methods in this class, but essentially you want to code
-> only things that belong some way to the configuration handling.
-For
+> There is no strict rule that would forbid to have other methods in this class, but essentially you want to code only things that belong some way to the configuration handling.
-> example the `cloner` generator has two configuration parameter
+> For example the `cloner` generator has two configuration parameters `copyMethod` and `superCopyMethod`.
-> `copyMethod` and `superCopyMethod`.
-One is the name of the copy method
-> it generates the other one is the name of the method with the same
+> One is the name of the copy method it generates the other one is the name of the method with the same functionality in the parent class.
-> functinality in the parent class.
-They usually have the same name.
-The
+> They usually have the same name.
-> default is `copy()`.
-However, when the developer wants to define a
+> The default is `copy()`.
-> different name then it is enough to specify `copyMethod` and they have
-> to define `superCopyMethod` only when that is different from the
+> However, when the developer wants to define a different name then it is enough to specify `copyMethod` and they have to define `superCopyMethod` only when that is different from the configured `copyMethod`.
-> configured `copyMethod`.
-To handle this configration logic the
-> `Config` class in the cloner has the following code:
+> To handle this configuration logic the `Config` class in the cloner has the following code:

 ```java
 private String getSuperCopyMethod() {